Seethamma Vakitlo Sirimalle Chettu: Critical reception

-Seethamma Vakitlo Sirimalle Chettu received generally positive reviews.
+Seethamma Vakitlo Sirimalle Chettu received critical acclaim.
 Sangeetha Devi Dundoo of The Hindu called the film a "delightful family drama with its celebration of family bonds, love and marriage laced with laughter", and Addala "wants to leave his audience with a thought, wants them to reflect on their relationships and overlook skirmishes that can sour family bonds".
 Dundoo cited Guhan's cinematography as one of the film's highlights, and praised its performances.
 Mahalakshmi Prabhakaran of Daily News and Analysis called the film a "heartwarming watch that has its emotions and underlying message in the right place".
 Calling Guhan's cinematography and its music wonderful, Prabhakaran also praised the film's cast.

 According to IANS, "It is very unlikely to point out a single dull moment in this crowd-pleasing, tear-jerking healthy family entertainer that presents a story akin to every household".
 The reviewer added that the film "may or may not inspire one and all, but it will definitely send everybody back home with a smile".
-Shekhar of Oneindia Entertainment called the film a "good family entertainer", adding that the audience would immerse themselves in the film and "feel like they are watching some real life sequences from in and around their house".
-IndiaGlitz called the film a "heart-tugging family entertainer": "If Mahesh Babu seems to be the most important star, be it in terms of the screen time or the number of lines he gets to speak, it is Venkatesh who takes a lion's share in SVSC's story.
-It is around Peddodu that Srikanth Addala weaves a drama full of modest emotional highs and lilting moments".